Mokshgnaism/RoleBasedAuthBackendSimullation/README.md

 Use tools like Postman or Thunder Client to test the API endpoints.

 Register a new user:
 Send a POST request to /api/auth/register with the required fields.

 Login with the registered user:
 Send a POST request to /api/auth/login with the username and password.
 The response will include a JWT token.

 Access protected routes:

-Include the JWT token in the Authorization header as Bearer <token>.
+Include the JWT token in the Authorization header as:

+php-template
+Copy
+Edit
+Bearer <token>
 📌 Future Enhancements
-Email Verification: Implement email verification during registration.
+✅ Email Verification: Implement email verification during registration.

-Password Reset: Add functionality to reset passwords via email.
+🔁 Password Reset: Add functionality to reset passwords via email.

-User Profile Management: Allow users to update their profiles.
+👤 User Profile Management: Allow users to update their profiles.

-Enhanced Logging: Integrate logging for better monitoring and debugging.
+📋 Enhanced Logging: Integrate logging for better monitoring and debugging.
-GitHub Docs

 🤝 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

 📄 License
 This project is licensed under the MIT License.

-Feel free to customize this README.md further to match any additional features or changes in your project.
-Let me know if you need assistance with anything else!